 4. Finish seams smarter, not harder.
 Doll clothes don't get washed like your regular clothes do, so you don't need to finish the insides quite so much.
 But, they are going to be used and played with and you don't want to end up with a ravely mess either.
 Here's what I do:

-- If you have a serger, use it.
+If you have a serger, use it (I have one similar to this one and LOVE it).
 If not, use some pinking shears on the bigger inside seams after you sew them.
 If you don't have pinking shears, you can still use cottons, but avoid satins and other fancy fabrics that ravel a lot.
 Fabrics that don't ravel at all include any knits (stretchy t-shirt fabrics), felt, fleece, and most lace.

 7. Fit to the doll.
 Layla's doll (the blond doll in these photos) is a Journey Girl and is skinnier than most other brands of 18" dolls.
 I ignore the elastic guides on the patterns and just fit the elastic to the doll's waist.
 Or when something is too big for her, I just size it up when I'm done, usually taking in the center back, or just moving the closure over until it fits how we want it and trimming off the excess.